decentralized-identity/presentation-exchange/spec/spec.md

 Verifier | The entity that defines what proofs they require from a Subject (via a Presentation Definition) in order to proceed with an interaction.

 ## Requirements

-A `Presentation Definition` should satisfy the following requirements:
+The `Presentation Definition` data format should satisfy the following requirements:

-- A `Presentation Definition` allows for a static definition.
+1. A `Presentation Definition` allows for a static definition.
 That means it is not necessarely required to be dynamically created by a party upon request.
-- A `Presentation Definition` should *generally* not have a limited TTL or be restricted to a single interaction.
+2. A `Presentation Definition` should *generally* not have a limited TTL or be restricted to a single interaction.
 It should a long-lived format that, for example, search indexers could pickup in order to understand service requirements.
-- A `Presentation Definition` allows to specifiy a combination of selection criteria that meet the requirements.
+3. A `Presentation Definition` allows to specifiy a combination of selection criteria that meet the requirements.
 A `Presentation Definition` can meet any combination of the requirements given.
-- A `Presentation Definition` can request verifiable (signed) information as well as unsigned information (TBD).
+4. A `Presentation Definition` can request verifiable (signed) information as well as unsigned information (TBD).
-- A `Presentation Definition` allows for the inclusive definition of an input selection, but not an exclusive on. (e.g. A and/or B. but not A but not B).
+5. A `Presentation Definition` allows for the inclusive definition of an input selection, but not an exclusive on. (e.g. A and/or B. but not A but not B).

-A `Presentation Submission` should satisfy the following requirements:
+The `Presentation Submission` data format should satisfy the following requirements:

-- A `Presentation Submission` is the submission of a W3C Verifiable Presentation of extended capabilities to reference an earlier `Presentation Definition`.
+1. A `Presentation Submission` is the submission of a W3C Verifiable Presentation of extended capabilities to reference an earlier `Presentation Definition`.
-- A `Presentation Submission` supports the direct reference to an `input descriptor` of a `Presentation Definition`. ("I represent value XY, e.g. a verifiable Bank Account")
+2. A `Presentation Submission` supports the direct reference to an `input descriptor` of a `Presentation Definition`. ("I represent value XY, e.g. a verifiable Bank Account")
-- A `Presentation Submission` supports the direct reference to an `input selector` of a `Presentation Definition` ("I satisfy condition A and B")
+3. A `Presentation Submission` supports the direct reference to an `input selector` of a `Presentation Definition` ("I satisfy condition A and B")

 ## `Presentation Definition`